-The testing of the large intestine and rectum may instead be carried out with the use of a so-called “camera pill”, which the patient swallows, and thus it passes through the body.
+The testing of the large intestine and rectum may instead be carried out with the use of a so-called “camera pill” (Colonic Capsule Endoscopy), which the patient swallows and then it passes through the body.
 This will typically be in progress for 6-8 hours, and on its way the camera will take more than 400,000 pictures, in which possible abnormalities can be found.

-The aim of the project is to study if a photography with a mini-video camera of the internal bowel may be a suited screening alternative for stool samples and a good suplement for colonoscopy.
+The aim of the project was to study if photography of the internal bowel with a mini-video camera may be a suitable screening alternative for stool samples and a good suplement for colonoscopy.

 The advantage of the video examination is that it will take place in the home of the patient, and thereby relieve the health services.
 In addition to this, it is far less uncomfortable for the participants, which may result in a higher acceptance rate for participation in the screening programme.

 The results showed that the camera pill detects twice as many abnormalities in the bowel than a colonoscopy is able to – and it is far less uncomfortable and risky for the patient.

 After the successful pilot project, scientists strive to initiate a large clinical study in which 3000 test persons are to be examined by means of the camera to validate the results of the pilot project.
 We have collected half of the funding, and continue to seek the remaining funding.